 Hanoi – the capital city of Vietnam is a very popular tourist destination.
-However, Muslim travelers often feel skeptical about visiting the city.
+However, Muslim travellers often feel sceptical about visiting the city.
 After all, it is the capital of a non-Muslim country!
-Then again, Hanoi has plenty of facilities for Muslim travelers.
-As such, we decided to make a guide to Hanoi for Muslim travelers planning to visit this city.
+Then again, Hanoi has plenty of facilities for Muslim travellers.
+As such, we decided to make a guide to Hanoi for Muslim travellers planning to visit this city.

-If you’re an independent traveler, check our database of Muslim friendly hotels in Hanoi.
+If you’re an independent traveller, check our database of Muslim friendly hotels in Hanoi.
 Personally, I allowed myself to splurge on the four-star Sunway Hotel Hanoi as it has an in-house halal restaurant.

 On the other hand, if you are a fan of hostels, you have multiple options there too.
 Don’t forget to look them up!

 Halal food in Hanoi